-Prototypes for a mid-engine Chevrolet Corvette have been spotted again, and the latest testers are wearing the least camouflage gear we've seen yet.
+Prototypes for the mid-engine C8 Chevrolet Corvette have been spotted again, and the latest testers are wearing the least camouflage gear we've seen yet.
 In fact, most of the new car's final details, including the interior, can be seen.

 Even so, that's still a relatively short lifespan for the C7 Corvette which first arrived for 2014.
 The reason for the quick changeover is because General Motors had started work on a mid-engine design for the C7 but ended up scrapping the plans in the tumult of the 2009 bankruptcy, with the C7 we ended up with being somewhat of a placeholder.

 Looking at the new shots and video of prototypes, we see can see that the C8 will be similar in size to the C7 but with a lower, wider stance.
 It won't get vertical-lifting doors of many exotics, though it looks like there will be a short front overhang.
-Flanking the engine bay looks to be a pair of chunky buttresses and we’re told designers will add a sheet of glass in the center to show off the engine (it's concealed here).
+Flanking the engine bay is a pair of chunky buttresses and we’re told designers will add a sheet of glass in the center to show off the engine (it's concealed here).
 One of the biggest challenges is thought to be heat management.
 We can also see a rear-facing camera that feeds images to a digital rearview mirror inside (there's also a digital instrument cluster) and what also looks to be dual-caliper brakes at the rear.

-The new Corvette won’t be a pricey limited edition supercar like the modern Ford GT, though.
+The new Corvette won’t be a pricey limited edition supercar like the modern Ford GT.
 We hear the basis for the car’s mid-engine platform is the C7’s aluminum spaceframe structure rather than a completely new design.
 As for powertrains, the base model shown here should come with the C7 Corvette Stingray's 6.2-liter V-8 delivering about 500 horsepower.
 Later, a 5.5-liter V-8 with a flat-plane crank and DOHC design is expected to be dropped in, complete with about 600 hp.
 Then, a twin-turbocharging option for this engine could surface, seeing output rise to 800 hp.

 1960 Chevrolet Engineering Research Vehicle (CERV) 1 - Image via RM Auctions